jasmine503/Data-Analysis-Practice/README.md

-# This file contains simple pratice of data analysis from Coursera.
+# This file contains pratice of data analysis from Coursera: Introduction of Data Science in Python.